 Three albums known by the name Rue de Paris follow this.
 Tours, concerts and radio recordings accompany the international project.
 With Adam Nussbaum, John Goldsby and Ack van Rooyen he wins jazz greats for the debut "album" Quiet Motion "and signs an exclusive contract with the label SONY Classical.
 Critics celebrate the album released in 2005 as a masterpiece.

 The second ‘Rue de Paris' album is produced by Rue Protzer 2007 in New York.
 The recordings take place in the famous Avatar Studios.
 The album is titled "New York Slow" and includes five original compositions as well as arrangements of pieces by Steve Swallow, Keith Jarrett and John Coltrane.
 With the "Who's Who" of the American jazz scene: Randy Brecker, Lee Konitz, Jay Anderson, and Adam Nussbaum.

-The third album "Trois" will be released in 2009 in The Hague.
+The third album "Trois" was recorded in 2009 in The Hague.
 The album features Marc Johnson, Adam Nussbaum, Thomas Rückert, Julian Wasserfuhr and Cecile Verny.
 The renowned specialist magazine Stereoplay chooses "Trois" in third place of the ten best jazz CDs of the year.